vikiboss/vikiboss/README.md

 # 👋 Hey there!
 I'm Viki!

 - I'm a newbie [Web](https://developer.mozilla.org/en-US/docs/Web) front-end developer 👨‍💻 from China.
-- I'm a huge fan of JavaScript/TypeScript/Node.js and etc.
+- I'm a huge fan of JavaScript/TypeScript/Node.js and etc 🥰.
-- I'm interning at [SHEIN](https://www.sheingroup.com/) in China now.
+- I'm a senior student in China, interning at [SHEIN](https://www.sheingroup.com/) 🛍️ now.
 - I'm excited to use my coding skills to meet interesting people and do cool stuffs 🤗.

 > Head to my [Notion profile](https://vmoe.notion.site/vmoe/Viki-1d8789fe217f418094085d3c8f9afb83) for more details.